Lazarus Dyslexia Literacy Program

 About Our Lazarus Dyslexia Literacy Program

 Who is it for?
-Primary school students who are diagnosed with Dyslexia.
+Primary, secondary, college and tertiary students who are diagnosed with or suspected to be at risk for Specific Learning Difference (e.g. Dyslexia).
 Alternatively, this would also suit students who are struggling with reading and writing.

 Why these 6 areas?
 The well known national committees in US and UK set up to analyse reading problems came up with a list of areas to focus on.
 Top of this was phonological awareness.
 A key aspect of this includes phonics, aside from developing vocabulary, writing and spelling.